A not-so-strange term coming from somewhere: Introduction

-where the critical scaling of the holes is different, i.e.~each component of~$\mcP_\eps$ has diameter proportional to~$\eps^{n/(n-1)}\ll \eps^\gamma$.
+where the critical scaling of the holes is different, namely, each component of~$\mcP_\eps$ is a ball of radius~$\eps^{n/(n-1)}\ll \eps^\gamma$.
 In this case, the limit problem takes the form

-Therefore, introducing the normalisation coefficient~$\mu_\eps$ in~\eqref{main_eq} makes the problem closer to~\eqref{main_eq_Dir} than to~\eqref{main_eq_K}, in terms of the critical scaling but also, as we will see momentarily, in terms of the expression for the ``strange term'' we obtain in the limit.
+Therefore, introducing the normalisation coefficient~$\mu_\eps$ in~\eqref{main_eq} makes the problem closer to~\eqref{main_eq_Dir} than to~\eqref{main_eq_K}, in terms of the critical scaling but also, as we will see shortly, in terms of the expression for the ``strange term'' we obtain in the limit problem.

 \paragraph{The homogenisation limit (in the model example).}